acmerocket/rodeo/devlog.md

 Added test for `match()`, implemented required behavior.
 DONE!

 Next: template parsing from params.
+Starting with another test!

+Testing against templates is messy.
+Mostly implemented.

+One outstanding issue: Unexpected behavior with no params.
+Should do everything with expected template, but is defaulting to default.

+More logging!

+Added that test after all, after refactoring resolve_template (so I could test it).

+Added several cases.
+All looking good.

 Time to release!
 ```